-This past summer, the Lancet Commission on Dementia Prevention, Intervention and Care concluded their extensive review of the scientific findings to date around the dementia disorders with the following statement:
+Following an extensive review of the data, the Lancet Commission on Dementia Prevention, Intervention and Care challenged the medical community and society with the following conclusion:

-"...
-(G)iving people information about how to prevent or treat dementia is an essential first step but is not enough.
-There is a responsibility, not just as professionals but as a society, to implement this evidence into interventions that are widely and effectively used ...
+"...(G)iving people information about how to prevent or treat dementia is an essential first step but is not enough.
+There is a responsibility, not just as professionals but as a society, to implement this evidence into interventions that are widely and effectively used...
 Interventions have to be accessible, sustainable, and, if possible, enjoyable or they will be unused."

-As a longstanding expert in brain health, I do believe that we have a moral obligation to provide engaging, meaningful brain training to empower others to take charge of their cognitive wellness.
+As a longstanding expert in brain health, I believe we have a moral obligation to empower everyone to take charge of their cognitive wellness.
 In the history of healthcare there are turning points when we shift from suggestion to prescription - think, for example, about vaccinations or heart health promotion.
-A myriad of factors indicate that we have reached such a point, and that it is indeed time to take a more proactive approach to brain health.
-I find the Lancet Commission statement well-timed and a very welcome challenge to move brain health to the forefront of our health promotion initiatives, for many reasons, among them:
+A myriad of factors indicate that we have reached such a point, and that it is time to take a more proactive approach to brain health.
+The Lancet Commission statement is a very welcome invitation to move brain health to the forefront of our health promotion initiatives, for many reasons, among them:

 The Science is There.
-Over the past two decades, we have experienced rapid-fire growth in our scientific knowledge about dementia prevention.
+Over the past three decades, we have experienced rapid-fire growth in our scientific knowledge about dementia prevention.
 We have evidence from large, well-designed observational and interventional studies that lifestyle behaviors can significantly impact our dementia risk.
 As the Lancet Commission found, these behaviors range from ones that must be implemented on both a societal level, such as childhood education and social isolation in older age, to personal behavior, such as physical activity and managing hearing loss.
 The time is ripe for interventions that engage us in brain healthy lifestyles and promote the full range of what keeps our minds sharp and reduces our risk for serious memory loss.